rhundal/careersite/README.md

 # Careersite

 - Built UI using Bootstrap 4.6.2.
-- To build with Java Spring MVC and Spring Boot
+- To build with Java/Spring Boot